pymc-learn/pymc-learn-book/_build/guide/05_advanced.md

 ---
 redirect_from:
   - "/guide/05-advanced"
-title: 'Getting Started With Probabilistic Machine Learning'
+title: 'Fundamentals of Probabilistic Machine Learning'
 prev_page:
-  url: /guide/04_faq
+  url: /guide/05_advanced
-  title: 'Before We Start: The Mathematics of Probabilistic Machine Learning'
+  title: 'Getting Started With Probabilistic Machine Learning'
 next_page:
-  url: /guide/05_advanced
+  url: /features/features
-  title: 'Fundamentals of Probabilistic Machine Learning'
+  title: 'PART II: PROBABILISTIC MACHINE LEARNING IN PRACTICE'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 This page contains more advanced and complete information about the